 The same thing you do.

 The words still echoed in her mind, unraveling the careful distance she had built between herself and the truth.
-She forced herself to look ahead, to focus on the pond, the water shifting gently beneath the moonlight.
+She forced herself to look ahead, to focus on the pond, the water shifting gently.
 Not him.
 Never him.

 Instead, Akaza moved beside her, lowering himself to sit on the engawa.
 The woman tensed slightly before she forced her head sharply to look at him.